Wouldn’t it be nice to see how your print will look before actually printing it? You can! Well, sort of…

 Lastly, keep in mind that your monitor will never exactly match the final print as they are fundamentally different.
 The monitor emits light while the print depends on reflected light.
 However, careful soft proofing will greatly increase the accuracy of your prints.

-As a final check of your editing, when you print with American Frame use the option to order a color proof and/or a resolution proof of your image.
+As a final check of your editing, when you print with American Frame use the option to order a proof set of your image.
 The color proof will show how the colors reproduce on your choice of paper.
 The resolution proof will show pixilation at the size you choose to print.
 Both are helpful in helping to guarantee the results you expect.